-The Virtual Extra sessions will be online for 21 days (November 9–29) and are accessible 24 hours a day, so the total amount of continuing education credit you can earn is 504 PDHs or 50.4 ASHA CEUs.
-You can watch the on-demand Virtual Extra sessions on your own schedule, so how much continuing education you earn will depend on your time investment.
-For example, if you spend 1 hour a day watching sessions, you can earn 2.1 ASHA CEUs or 21 PDHs over the 21-day period that the library is open.
+The virtual program typically offers over 500 PDHs or 50.0 ASHA CEUs, since the on-demand sessions are available online for 21 days (November 11–30) and are accessible 24 hours a day.
+How much continuing education you earn viewing virtual sessions will depend on your time investment.
+For example, if you spend 1 hour a day viewing sessions, you would earn 21 PDHs or 2.1 ASHA CEUs over the 21-day period that the virtual program is available.
+The live-broadcast sessions are all 1-hour oral seminars, equivalent to 1 PDH/.1 ASHA CEU.

-If you are registered for the ASHA Convention, whether for the in-person event or only for virtual access, you are eligible for CE credit.
-Students, SLP and audiology assistants, clinical fellows, and nonmembers are all encouraged to apply for credit.
+If you are registered for the ASHA Convention, whether for the in-person event or only for virtual access, you are eligible to earn CE credit.
+Students, SLP and audiology assistants, clinical fellows, and nonmembers are all encouraged to report their education activities for credit.
 The type of credit you are eligible to earn depends on your profession.
 See sections below on Professional Development Hours (PDHs) and ASHA Continuing Education Units (CEUs).

-Exhibitors using one of their company's complimentary full Convention registrations are eligible to attend sessions and earn continuing education credit.
-Exhibitors using an Exhibit Hall-only badge are not eligible to attend sessions or earn continuing education credit.
+Exhibitors using one of their company's complimentary full Convention registrations are eligible to attend sessions and earn CE credit.
+Exhibitors using an Exhibit Hall-only badge are not eligible to attend sessions or earn CE credit.

 As a presenting author, you may claim your own session for credit, earning the same amount of credit as a participant.
 (We are not able to award credit for the time you spend preparing your presentation.)